 If, while pregnant or nursing, you’re experiencing more perspiration, Sherber says these conditions could “warrant more frequent reapplication.”

 More tips for choosing a sunscreen while pregnant or nursing

-Each expert led with the fact that sunscreen is only one part of sun safety and pregnant or nursing women should also employ other forms of protection like wearing protective clothing, hats and sunglasses; avoiding extensive sun exposure during peak hours (10 a.m. to 4 p.m.); and staying in the shade.
-Sadeghpour said they are “not only excellent measures of sun protection, but they don’t require reapplication.”
+Each expert leads with the fact that sunscreen is only one part of sun safety and pregnant or nursing women should also employ other forms of protection like wearing protective clothing, hats and sunglasses; avoiding extensive sun exposure during peak hours (10 a.m. to 4 p.m.); and staying in the shade.
+Sadeghpour says they are “not only excellent measures of sun protection, but they don’t require reapplication.”